Our Gaushala Where Faith Meets Farming

 At Valonu, we don’t just protect this heritage — we honour it.

-• Rich in A2 beta-casein protein, making it easier to digest,
+Rich in A2 beta-casein protein, making it easier to digest,better suited for those with dairy sensitivity.

-supporting immunity, brain health, and bone strength.
+Naturally high in Omega-3, calcium, and antioxidants, supporting immunity, brain health, and bone strength.

 Natural Rearing, Ancient Wisdom

-We follow an age-old, ethical approach to animal care that aligns
+We follow an age-old, ethical approach to animal care that aligns with Ayurvedic and Vedic practices.

-NO machines for milking
+NO Machines for Milking

 NO artificial insemination